Shopify/mobile-buy-sdk-android/README.md

 ### Errors [⤴](#table-of-contents)

+#### GraphQL Error

-The response `GraphResponse` for either a `QueryGraphCall` or `MutationGraphCall` request may contain an optional list of `Error` that represents the current error state of the GraphQL query. **It's important to note that `errors` and `data` are NOT mutually exclusively.** That is to say that it's perfectly valid to have a non-null error and data. `Error` will provide more in-depth information about the query error.
+The `GraphResponse` class that represents GraphQL response for either a `QueryGraphCall` or `MutationGraphCall` request may contain an optional list of `Error` that represents the current error state of the GraphQL query. **It's important to note that `errors` and `data` are NOT mutually exclusively.** That is to say that it's perfectly valid to have a non-null error and data. `Error` will provide more in-depth information about the query error.
 Keep in mind that these errors are not meant to be displayed to the end-user. **They are for debug purposes only**.

 ```java